White Rim Trail & Cataract Canyon Stargazing Trip

 Trip SlideshowFull Gallery

-Day 1: Meet group at headquarters in Green River, Utah at 7:00 a.m.
-Before leaving our headquarters, each guest along with a Holiday guide will perform a pre-trip inspection of your bikes.
-If you are providing your own bike, please make sure that it is in good repair, we recommend a complete service by a professional shop prior to the trip.
-Guests with bikes’ that fail our inspection will be asked to rent a Holiday bike for $170.00/person.
+Day 1: Our adventure begins at Holiday's warehouse in Green River, Utah at 7:00 a.m.
+Mountain Time.
+You'll be issued your waterproof bags and have time to pack and pick up any last minute items from our store.
+Before we head out we'll complete a pre-trip inspection of your bikes.
+If you plan to ride your own bike, it must be in good repair.
+We recommend getting it professionally serviced before the trip.
+Guests with bikes that fail our inspection will be asked to rent a Holiday bike for $170.00/person.

 We'll drive east and south for two hours toward Moab and Canyonlands along the base of the Book Cliffs and the edge of Arches National Park.
 Once in the park, our bike ride begins with an awesome downhill along the switchbacks of the Shafer Trail and onto the white rim sandstone itself.
 The rest of the day's riding is mostly gentle, with a short climb up Airport Pass to our campsite at Gooseberry.
 Take a solar shower, eat a gourmet dinner, and enjoy the rare experience of simply watching night fall.